SenorAgosto/Swizzle/_docs/SwizzleLanguage.md

         const <type_name> <field_name> = <literal>;

         // variable_block indicates content in the message which
         // will vary based on the value of another field.
+		// This is a simple use of dependent types.
 The <field_name>
         // field is the who's value indicates the contents that follow, the
         // case statements link specific values to other structures. variable_block : <field_name> {